Human-in-the-Loop is a built-in connection. No setup is required — it is available for every agent automatically.

 - Compliance requires sign-off — expenses over a threshold, contract changes, PII-related actions

-- You want to review a draft first — see what the assignment will send or publish before it does
+- You want to review a draft first — see what the agent will send or publish before it does

 Request Types

-- Deny — The assignment receives your rejection and follows whatever fallback you defined in the SOP (for example: skip this step, try an alternative, or stop).
+- Deny — the agent receives your rejection and follows whatever fallback you defined in the AOP (for example: skip this step, try an alternative, or stop).

 Question

-You control exactly where approvals happen by writing them into your SOP.
-You do not configure Human-in-the-Loop separately — just describe the checkpoint in plain language and the assignment will pause there.
+You control exactly where approvals happen by writing them into your AOP.
+You do not configure Human-in-the-Loop separately — just describe the checkpoint in plain language and the agent will pause there.
 Review before sending:Writing good approval request titles

 The title is the first thing you see when a request arrives.
-Write your SOP so the title includes the specific details — not just “Requesting approval.”
+Write your AOP so the title includes the specific details, not just “Requesting approval.”
 For example:- “Send invoice to Acme Corp — $4,200 due 2026-06-01”

 - “Delete 47 archived records from the leads table”